Giovanni Andrea Podestà

-Giovanni Andrea Podestà or Giovanni Andrea Podesta (1608 - c.
-1674) was an Italian painter and engraver who was principally active in Rome.
+Giovanni Andrea Podestà or Giovanni Andrea Podesta (1608 – c.
+1674) was an Italian painter and engraver who was active primarily in Rome.
 His principal subject matter is children playing in landscapes with classical objects.
 His works show the influence of Poussin's Arcadian landscapes and bacchanals, which were ultimately derived from Titian's bacchanals.

 Life

 Giovanni Andrea Podestà was born in Genoa.
 He was formed in Genoa with Giovanni Andrea de Ferrari and Domenico Fiasella according to the information provided by the contemporary Genoese biographer Raffaele Soprani.
 He is also recorded as an apprentice of Giovanni Battista Paggi in 1627.

 His presence is documented from in 1634 in Rome where he made drawings after the statues and ancient reliefs at the famous Giustiniani collection.
 These were subsequently engraved for publication in the 'Galleria Giustiniani'.
 The artist's career ran a course similar to that of the young Domenico Fiasella.
 In Rome his art evolved in contact with the works of Poussin, Andrea di Leone, Pietro Testa and the Flemish artists François Duquesnoy and Karel Philips Spierincks.

 In 1650 Podesta became a member of the Accademia di San Luca in Rome.
 He died in Genoa.